 Your corrections and additions are always welcome:

-1 The Cairo Trilogy by Egyptian (Nobel-prize winning) author Naguib Mahfouz.
+1 Cairo Trilogy Palace Walk Palace of Desire Sugar Street by Egyptian (Nobel-prize winning) author Naguib Mahfouz.
 Yes, of course it’s available in English: Trans.
 William Maynard Hutchins, Everyman’s Library, 2001.
-The late Edward Said writes about Mahfouz in translation in “The Cruelty of Memory.”

-2 In Search of Walid Masoud by the Palestinian author Jabra Ibrahim Jabra.
-This is available in English, translated by by Adnan Haydar and Roger Allen.
+2 In Search Of Walid Masoud by the Palestinian author Jabra Ibrahim Jabra.
+This is available in English, translated by by Adnan Haydar & Roger Allen.
 Syracuse University Press, 2000.
 Also, Ghassan Nasr’s translation of Ibrahim Jabra’s The Journals of Sarab Affan, published by Syracuse University Press, was a runner-up for the Banipal translation prize in 2008.

 3 Honor, by the great Egyptian writer Sonallah Ibrahim.
 As far as I can turn up, this has never been translated into English.
-Ibrahim’s Zaat, The Committee, and Stealth are easily available from AUC Press, AUC Press, and the now-defunct Aflame Books.
-The Smell of It was translated, too, but it’s since out of print.
+Ibrahim’s Zaat, Committee, Stealth, and Beirut, Beirut are all available.
+The Smell of It was translated, too, but it’s long since out of print.

-4 War in the Land of Egypt, by the Egyptian Yousef Al-Qaeed, was published by Interlink in 1997, translated by Olive and Lorne Kenny and Christopher Tingley.
-I believe this is the only of al-Qaeed’s works in (English) translation.
+4 War In The Land Of Egypt by Yusuf al-Qa’id was published by Interlink in 1997, translated by Olive and Lorne Kenny and Christopher Tingley.

-5 Men in the Sun, by the celebrated Palestinian author Ghassan Kanafani, was translated by Hilary Kilpatrick and published by Lynne Rienner Publishers in 1998.
-Kanafani’s “Return to Haifa” has also been turned into a controversial play.
+5 Men In The Sun, by the Palestinian author Ghassan Kanafani, was translated by Hilary Kilpatrick and published by Lynne Rienner Publishers in 1998.

-6 The Secret Life of Saeed the Pessoptimist, by Palestinian Emile Habibi, was translated by Salma Khadra Jayyusi and published by Interlink in 2001.
-Habibi’s Saraya, the Ogre’s Daughter was also published in English in 2006 by Ibis Editions.
+6 Secret Life Of Saeed The Pessoptimist, by Palestinian Emile Habibi, was translated by Salma Khadra Jayyusi and published by Interlink in 2001.
+And that’s the translator’s title, not mine.

 7 The Desolate Time, by Syrian author Haidar Haidar remains untranslated.
-I find no full novels by Haidar Haidar in English., not even his controversial Banquet for Seaweed.
-He can be found in two issues of Banipal, with a poem and an excerpt from his novel The Desolate Time.
+I find nothing by Haidar Haidar in English.

-8 Rama and the Dragon, by the Egyptian Edwar al-Kharrat, was translated by Ferial Ghazoul and John Verlenden and published by AUC Press in 2002.
-Al-Kharrat’s Stones of Bobello is also available from AUC Press, and Girls of Alexandria was published by Quartet.
+8 Rama and the Dragon, by the Egyptian Edward al Kharrat, was translated by Ferial Ghazoul and John Verlenden and published by AUC Press in 2002.

 11. The Animists, by Libyan author Ibrahim al-Koni, translated by Elliot Colla.
 Available June 2012.
 A number of al-Koni’s books are now available in translation: The Bleeding of the Stone, Gold Dust (also translated by Colla), The Seven Veils of Seth, and others.
 All except The Bleeding of the Stone (Interlink) are available through AUC Press.